-Duchenne Muscular Dystrophy ("DMD"): In DMD, we are advancing WVE-N531, which is designed to target exon 53 within the dystrophin gene.
+WVE-N531: In DMD, we are advancing WVE-N531, which is designed to target exon 53 within the dystrophin gene.
 WVE-N531 is designed to cause the cellular splicing machinery to skip over this exon during pre-mRNA processing, which restores the dystrophin mRNA reading frame and enables production of truncated, but functional dystrophin protein.
 Exon-skipping produces dystrophin from the endogenous dystrophin gene (not micro or mini dystrophin expressed from a vector), under the control of native gene-regulatory elements, resulting in normal temporospatial expression.
-WVE-N531 will be our first splicing candidate incorporating PN backbone chemistry modifications to be assessed in the clinic.
+WVE-N531 is both our first splicing candidate and our first systemically administered candidate incorporating PN chemistry to be assessed in the clinic.